-The Veterinary Assistant Certificate program is for students interested in working with and caring for animals.
 The students will develop the skills and knowledge necessary to obtain entry level positions in a veterinary facility.
 Veterinary clinics, boarding kennels, animal shelters, and humane societies are only a few of the places where someone interested in working with animals will find employment.

 Please be advised that this is a program designed to train veterinary assistants, not licensed veterinary technicians.
 Veterinary assistants provide basic animal care, including duties such as kennel maintenance, and feeding, exercising, handling, restraining, and bathing of hospitalized animals.
 They assist veterinarians and licensed veterinary technicians with clinical, medical and surgical procedures, fill prescriptions, perform office procedures, maintain inventory, interact with clients, and maintain the hospital environment.

 Classroom lectures and laboratory trainings are enhanced by guest speakers, animal training aids, and observational trainings in a veterinary clinical setting.
 Examples of program areas of training are: exam room assisting, patient care and supportive nursing; client education and customer service skills.
 Students also learn valuable life and employment skills such as: job search, resume building, teamwork, leadership, and professional behavior.
 The program includes both theory and practical application of skills and concepts.